Atineon/easysave_production/README.md

 # EasySave
 ## Presentation

 Our team has just joined the software publisher ProSoft.
-Under the responsibility of the CIO, you will be in charge of managing the "EasySave" project which consists in developing a backup software.
+Under the responsibility of the CIO, you will be in charge of managing the EasySave project which consists in developing a backup program.

 **How to install the application ?**

 To install the application, you simply need to clone the repository.
-All files will be plugged in normally, then you just have to launch the executable file.
+All necessary files will be included, all you have to do is launch the executable file.
-User documentation is available to understand how the application works, especially to guide you to the main menu.
-It has been made so that the application is as UserFriendly as possible.
+User documentation is available to understand how the application works, especially to guide you through the main menu.
+It has been made so that the application is as user-friendly as possible.

 ## Version 1.1